Gnaeus Julius Agricola: Governor of Britain

 Arriving in midsummer of 77, Agricola discovered that the Ordovices of north Wales had virtually destroyed the Roman cavalry stationed in their territory.
 He immediately moved against them and defeated them.
-His campaign then moved onto Anglesey where he subjugated the entire island.
+His campaign then moved on to Anglesey where he subjugated the entire island.
 Almost two decades earlier, Governor Gaius Suetonius Paulinus had attempted the same but Roman forces had to withdraw in 60 CE because of the outbreak of the Boudican rebellion.

 Agricola also expanded Roman rule north into Caledonia (modern Scotland).
 In the summer of 79, he pushed his armies to the estuary of the river Taus, usually interpreted as the Firth of Tay, virtually unchallenged, and established some forts.
 Though their location is left unspecified, the close dating of the fort at Elginhaugh in Midlothian makes it a possible candidate.
 He established himself as a good administrator by reforming the widely corrupt corn levy as well as through his military successes.
 He introduced Romanising measures, encouraging communities to build towns on the Roman model and gave a Roman education to sons of native nobility; albeit, as Tacitus notes, for the cynical reason of pacifying the aggressive tribes in Britannia for the servitude of Rome.